 Real-Time Visibility

-One of the primary benefits of fleet management software is that it allows businesses to manage fleets more effectively by tracking drivers in real-time.
-Without this degree of live, up-to-the-minute insight, it’s all too easy for fleet managers to lose control of their last mile operations—resulting in delays, lost revenue, and disgruntled customers.
+Fleet management software allows businesses to manage fleets more effectively by tracking drivers in real-time.
+Without this degree of live, up-to-the-minute insight, it’s all too easy for fleet managers to lose control of their last mile operations.
+This can result in delays, lost revenue, and disgruntled customers.
 Because of this, GPS integration is a vital component of any fleet management software.

-Aside from the GPS for tracking, the best systems also have mobile inventory management capabilities.
+Aside from the GPS for tracking, the best systems also have inventory management capabilities via a mobile app.

 Again, having full visibility is now more important than ever.
-Given that most enterprises are expanding their delivery operations to either accept larger order volumes, include more geographic locations, or both, there’s no sense in letting a lack of transparency disrupt your ability to scale.
+Given that many enterprises are expanding their delivery operations to either accept larger order volumes, there’s no sense in letting a lack of transparency disrupt your ability to scale.

 Fleet Dispatching and Planning

 Matching orders with drivers is not an easy task.
-Finding the best driver to handle a specific order requires factoring in several variables, which is why it's crucial for a fleet management solution to have fleet dispatch and planning capabilities.
+Finding the best driver to handle a specific order requires factoring in several variables.
+That's why it's crucial for a fleet management solution to have fleet dispatch and planning capabilities.
 These fleet dispatching and planning capabilities might include vehicle management, route optimization and management, and cost considerations.

 Route Optimization and Management

 Businesses using internal fleets will also require software that can find the most optimal routes according to various constraints.
-A route optimization solution lets enterprises customize by allowing businesses to assign the weight of each constraining variable such as road conditions, vehicle breakdowns, and service time.
-Route optimization plays a crucial role in cutting down mileage and fuel expenses—but it’s important to note that not all delivery routing software algorithms are created equal!
+A route optimization solution allows businesses to assign the weight of each constraining variable such as road conditions, vehicle breakdowns, and service time.
+Route optimization plays a crucial role in cutting down mileage and ensuring efficient fuel management.
+But it’s important to note that not all delivery routing software algorithms are created equal!

 Vehicle Management